Native American mascot controversy: Cleveland Indians

 On March 21, 2018, the Baseball Hall of Fame in Cooperstown, New York, enacted a ban on Chief Wahoo being featured on future Hall of Fame plaques.
 This ban immediately went into effect with new Hall of Fame inductee Jim Thome, who was inducted as an Indian without Chief Wahoo's image.
 Starting in the 2019 season, the Chief Wahoo logo did not appear on uniforms nor on stadium signs, although it was still licensed for team merchandise within the Cleveland area.
 However, merchandise with Chief Wahoo's image was removed from the team's website.
 Local groups said they would continue to advocate for a change of the team name, and objected to the continued sale outside the stadium of merchandise with the Wahoo image.

-Chief Wahoo is part of an exhibit at the Jim Crow Museum of Racist Memorabilia maintained by Ferris State University in Michigan.
-For David Pilgrim, a sociology professor at Ferris State and an expert in racial imagery, the symbol was a "red Sambo" that hardly differs from the caricatures of blacks popular in the Jim Crow era in which Wahoo was created, when such depictions of minority races were popularly used to inflame prejudice and justify discriminatory laws and behavior.
-Pilgrim explained how the exaggerated features serve their discriminatory purpose by emphasizing the differences of the depicted race, thereby reinforcing the idea that the caricatured race is inferior.

-The Cleveland Indians acknowledged on July 3, 2020, that they were ready to discuss changing their team name in the wake of news that the Washington Redskins would be reviewing theirs.

-On December 14, 2020, the team owner Paul Dolan announced that the process of changing the name would begin and that the team would continue to play as the Indians for the 2021 season while a new name was selected and other decisions necessary for rebranding were implemented.
-Starting with the 2021 season, face paint and headdresses were banned from Progressive Field.

 On July 23, 2021, the ball club announced the name would change to the Cleveland Guardians at the end of the 2021 season.
 The new name was selected with reference to the Guardians of Traffic statues that adorn the Hope Memorial Bridge.
 The name change was made official on November 19, 2021.